The Absurdity of the Six Pack

-Growing up in the Midwestern United States, we had a saying that “the beauty of the human race was all the differences between us,” yet you don’t see the differences between us being plastered on the magazine covers and advertisements etc. What you see is chiseled looks, very developed muscles and very apparent and abundant sexual body parts.
+Growing up in the Midwestern United States, we had a saying that “the beauty of the human race was all the differences between us,” yet you don’t see the differences between us being plastered on the magazine covers and advertisements, etc. What you see are chiseled looks, very developed muscles, and very apparent and abundant sexual body parts.
 More often than not, people mistake this look which we have been taught is “attractive” as healthy.
 The yogis called this “Maya.”
-Maya is illusion.
-Which is not only the wrong assumptions about what you see due to our cultural imprint on our mind, but also what you don’t see, as you are not looking for those things, or even conditioned to overlook those things.
+Maya is an illusion.
+This is not only the wrong assumptions about what you see due to our cultural imprint on our mind, but also what you don’t see, as you are not looking for those things, or even conditioned to overlook those things.

-My friend Marc and me both partook in the same abdominal exercises for 8 weeks.
-Both of our abdominal regions have strengthened greatly, and I have developed an impressive six-pack and yet Marc midsection appears unchanged.
+My friend Marc and I both partook in the same abdominal exercises for 8 weeks.
+Both of our abdominal regions have strengthened greatly, and I have developed an impressive six-pack and yet Marc's midsection appears unchanged.